kelvinromero/business-intelligence-2023.2/README.md

-# Instructions

-## Dump
+# How to get started

+## Make sure you have the following dependencies installed
+- docker
+- docker compose
+- make

-Place the dump.sql file in the root of the project.
+## Make sure to have the dump.sql file
+Already in the root of the project (but maybe the professor will change it)

 ## Initialize the database

-- it start a postgresql container
-- it will import the dump.sql file

 ```bash
 make init
 ```

+It will start the database and import the dump.sql file